 Any respectable contemporary city-goer should only be hunting for a good drink.

-We recommend poaching one for yourself by heading to Westminster’s elegant The Rubens at the Palace Hotel.
-There, you’ll find that one of the best champagne bars in London — The Leopard Bar — has not only doubled the lavish expanse of its jungle-cat print interior but doubled down on its impeccable drinks service, offering visitors over thirty options on its Champagne menu.
+We recommend treating yourself to one by heading to Westminster’s elegant The Rubens at the Palace Hotel.
+There, you’ll find one of the best champagne bars in London.
+The Leopard Bar has not only doubled the lavish expanse of its jungle-cat print interior but doubled down on its impeccable drinks service.
+It offers visitors over thirty options on its Champagne menu.

-With so many choices, it could be easy to fall prey to feeling overwhelmed — if that’s the case, we recommend trying the Leopard’s Bar’s fantastic champagne cocktails.
-The Bellini white peach puree adds the most delicate touch of sweetness of a classic fizz, and Twinkle will put one in your eye as it immaculately recalls the fragrant warmth of far-away grasslands by stirring VKA vodka and lemon juice with elderflower cordial.
+With so many choices, it’s easy to feel overwhelmed.
+If that’s the case, we recommend trying Leopard’s Bar’s fantastic champagne cocktails.
+The Bellini white peach puree adds the most delicate touch of sweetness to a classic fizz.
+Twinkle will put one in your eye as it immaculately recalls the fragrant warmth of faraway grasslands by combining VKA vodka, lemon juice, and elderflower cordial.

-The Leopard Bar certainly uses bold visuals as part of the late-night experience.
-Donald Grieg‘s authentic bronze renderings of the titular creatures lounge in a nook just over guests’ tables and pose between the cabinets of dazzling whisky displays.
+The Leopard Bar indeed uses bold visuals as part of the late-night experience.
+Donald Grieg’s authentic bronze renderings of the titular creatures lounge in a nook just over guests’ tables and pose between the cabinets of dazzling whisky displays.
 If that doesn’t spike your heart rate, then the dynamic marching call of live jazz and swing music will.
-A grand piano, just meters from the opulent brown leather sofa seat, is just one classy detail that compliments the entire atmosphere.
+A grand piano, just meters from the opulent brown leather sofa, is one classy detail that complements the entire atmosphere.

-But this is one of the best Champagne bars in London, not just for the leonine grace of its interior but for the experiences available.
-Go wild with sharing platters of sushi, or enjoy a flute of champagne and the heralded wagyu steak, which with a set menu for two.
-A Champagne tasting experience that incorporates drink choices at the recommendation of the manager and a live, mesmerizing showcase of sabrage bottle-opening ceremonies (yes – you can actually see the bubbles brought forth at the cutting whim of a sabre sword) will make anyone feel thoroughly spoiled at this high-end bar.
+This is one of the best Champagne bars in London, not just for the lion-like grace of its interior, but for the experiences it offers.
+Go wild with sharing platters of sushi.
+Enjoy a flute of champagne and the heralded wagyu steak, which comes with a set menu for two.
+A Champagne tasting experience that incorporates drink choices at the recommendation of the manager and a live, mesmerising showcase of sabrage bottle-opening ceremonies (yes – you can actually see the bubbles brought forth at the cutting whim of a sabre sword) will make anyone feel thoroughly spoiled at this high-end bar.

 Luxury doesn’t have to be formal.
-If you’ve ever wondered what a hipster take on the devil’s wine, or If you’re just looking for one of the best champagne bars in London — try Callooh Callay.
-A harbinger and long-time (since 2008, exactly) investor in the joyous party scene of the East-end, Shoreditch’s Callooh Callay — and it’s relaxed front bar — will shake you up and let you bubble over in all the right ways.
+If you’ve ever wondered what a hipster take on the devil’s wine is, or if you’re looking for one of the best champagne bars in London, try Callooh Callay.
+A harbinger and long-time (since 2008, exactly) investor in the joyous party scene of the East-end, Shoreditch’s Callooh Callay — and its relaxed front bar — will shake you up and let you bubble over in all the right ways.

 Sink into the chatter and clamour– Callooh Callay is the party and the afterglow all in one.
-Cavernous but comfortable, this low-lit enclose features bright candy-coloured stools that pop like magnum corks.
-The Main bar and the chic low-rise tables are lit gorgeously by empty tankard candles, giving the bar a dreamy sheen to admire the palatial structure of bottles stacked against the rustic brickwork.
-You’ll feel part of an exclusive mirage, and although Calooh Callay is known and awarded for its cocktails, this includes rather than excludes the enjoyment of great champagne.
+Cavernous but comfortable, this low-lit enclosure features bright candy-coloured stools that pop like magnum corks.
+The Main bar and the chic, low-rise tables are lit gorgeously by empty tankard candles, giving the bar a dreamy sheen that allows one to admire the palatial structure of bottles stacked against the rustic brickwork.
+You’ll feel part of an exclusive mirage, and although Calooh Callay is known and awarded for its cocktails, this includes rather than excludes the enjoyment of excellent champagne.

 Champagne and Fizz creations are among the most creative you will ever try.
-The five-star Joe will make the sweetest Bellini cower in deference: Fino sherry, luxardo maraschino liqueur and citrus sherbet make this prosecco mixer the ultimate indulgence.
-On the other hand, you could try the sophisticated Belladonna — a sweeping diva of a beverage complete with no less than Moet and Chandon Champagne with Tanquery, aperitivo, lemon, sugar and Merlet trois citrus.
+The five-star Joe will make the sweetest Bellini cower in deference: Fino sherry, Luxardo maraschino liqueur and citrus sherbet make this prosecco mixer the ultimate indulgence.
+On the other hand, you could try the sophisticated Belladonna — a sweeping diva of a beverage complete with no less than Moet and Chandon Champagne with Tanqueray, aperitivo, lemon, sugar and Merlet trio citrus.

-For those who favour their fizz more straightforward, they can order a dry Moet and Chandon or consider the rose equivalent as they snack on the Cajun fires and seasonal popcorn flavour available at the friendly bar.
+For those who prefer their fizz more straightforward, they can order a dry Moët & Chandon or consider the rose equivalent as they snack on the Cajun fires and seasonal popcorn flavours available at the friendly bar.
 There’s even an Italian classic available in the form of vintage prosecco.

 Want to sip bubbly on the beach like the true far-flung socialite but can’t afford the airfare?
-Have no fear, tropical glamour is thriving at its finest along — of all things– Portabello Road.
+Have no fear, tropical glamour is thriving at its finest along — of all things– Portobello Road.
 On Notting Hill, the sun rises and sets on Trailer Happiness — a bar that promises true sophisticated escapism.
-Shrouded in the heady, honey-soaked opulence of a post-prohibition jamboree.: psychedelia print curtains, a Tiki bar-top and the mesmeric sway of the beaded curtain entryway rippling with new and new visitors will transport you into a world as golden and warm as cava to the taste.
+Shrouded in the heady, honey-soaked opulence of a post-Prohibition jamboree, psychedelic print curtains, a Tiki bar top, and the mesmeric sway of the beaded curtain entryway, rippling with new and old visitors, will transport you into a world as golden and warm as cava to the taste.

-The sweltering style and sheer fun of the Caribbean collide with Parisian grace when Trailer Happiness’s Jezebel’s Blush serves Veuve Clicquot champagne shaken with their speciality rum and transcendentally sweet creme de peche – with the spiced syrup kick rising on the bubble to send over the ocean and into the tropics embrace.
-Not feeling peachy?
-Try it with soothing honey syrup and lime juice instead of the Airplan cocktail.
+The sweltering style and sheer fun of the Caribbean collide with Parisian grace when Trailer Happiness’s Jezebel’s Blush serves Veuve Clicquot champagne shaken with their speciality rum and transcendentally sweet creme de peche – with the spiced syrup kick rising on the bubble to send over the ocean and into the tropics’ embrace—not feeling peachy?
+You can try it with soothing honey syrup and lime juice instead of the Airplan cocktail.

 But if Rum just isn’t your thing, this is still a perfect getaway for classical champagne drinkers.
 The Polynesian princess beverage just adds vodka with a swish of raspberry and watermelon for flavour.